zidcn/interns-training/README.md

 ## How to use it

 - Go through the [topics](#topics) which are related to you.
-- Submit commits to the corresponding [category](#categories), via PRs, when you are ready(be sure to read the [Contributing Guide](https://github.com/zidcn/guides/blob/master/CONTRIBUTING.md) first).
 - See if there're any issues assigned to you.

 ## Topics